Yashraj0241/Portfolio-Shortlisting-and-Email-Generation/README.md

 ## Overview

-This Streamlit application automates the shortlisting of portfolios based on user queries and generates emails to recruitment teams.
-It leverages the power of **LangChain** and **LLM models** for natural language understanding and generative AI capabilities.
+Developed a Streamlit-based web application that leverages LangChain and Google Generative AI to automate the shortlisting of candidates' portfolios and generate professional emails.
+The system supports file uploads (CSV, Excel, PDF, Text) and processes candidate data into vector embeddings using FAISS for fast retrieval.
+It enables users to ask context-specific questions about portfolios and generates emails for recruitment teams based on shortlisted candidates.
+Implemented efficient data processing, NLP-based query handling, and automated email generation to streamline the recruitment workflow.
 ---